 Part 3: Umbrella

-AKA - How to Stop a B&E
+AKA - Anyone know how to stop a B&E?

 Previously in the Vines Inquiry— Fearing the worst, Frank raced up to the family manor with dread growing every step.